mattdesl/shader-reload/README.md

 ## Use with glslify

-You can also use glslify to organize your GLSL into their own files and to require glsl modules from npm.
-Make sure to include `glslify` as a source transform *before* the `shader-reload` transform.
+The `glsl-server` script already includes glslify support out of the box, so you can organize your shaders into their own files and require glsl modules from npm:

 `blue.shader.js`